Hampshire Hikes & Historical Sites

 Your holiday incorporates a well-balanced mixture of trekking and sightseeing each day.
 Along the way, you will discover the old castles of Lindisfarne and the ruins of Dunstanburgh, as well as Chillingham Castle.
 Here, you can wander around grand staterooms, before venturing into the impressive armoury and the sinister dungeon.

-NO Single Room Supplement - rooms without a supplement are subject to availability.
+NO Single Room Supplement (for 2021 departures only) - rooms without a supplement are subject to availability.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.